jenniferthompson/DataCleanExample/README.md

     - `codebook_documentation.pdf`: for documentation database

 These materials were originally developed for a workshop series at Osaka City University, Osaka, Japan, June 2018.
-They are public under an [MIT license](LICENSE).
+They are under an [MIT license](LICENSE).